 Construction projects often operate on tight profit margins.
 Any downtime not only causes disruption to project timeframes but can also reduce profit.

 Where sites are impacted by crime, machinery, and tools need replacing.
-Any damage to property needs addressing and this doesn’t always happen overnight.
+Additionally, any damage to property needs addressing and this doesn’t always happen overnight.

 Lost days on-site, mean longer project timeframes, with an impact on sales and profit.